juftin/hatch-pip-compile/README.md

 The `hatch-pip-compile` plugin will automatically run `pip-compile` whenever your environment needs to be updated.
 Behind the scenes, this plugin creates a lockfile at `requirements.txt` (non-default lockfiles are located at `requirements/requirements-{env_name}.txt`).
-Alongside `pip-compile`, this plugin also uses [pip-sync] to install the dependencies from the lockfile into your environment.
+Once the dependencies are resolved the plugin will install the lockfile into your virtual environment.

 -   [lock-filename](#lock-filename) - changing the default lockfile path
 -   [pip-compile-constraint](#pip-compile-constraint) - syncing dependency versions across environments